buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 #### Chapter 5: Economics

+{% include inline_content.html category="canon" slug="sn17.5" %}
+- In which the Buddha compares attachment to wealth to a dung beetle proud of her dung.

 {% include inline_content.html category="av" slug="buddhist-approach-to-economics_jayasaro" %}
 -  A Buddhist monk who rejects money has a lot to say about economics, perhaps because of the objectivity that distance affords.